(This page revised January 1, 2022)

 A dent, crease, or other accidental indentation in a metal cap or barrel.
 The Parker “51” cap shown here has a serious ding that was made by the clip ball.
 (The clip has been turned on the cap to expose the ding.)

 A pen with a nib but without a feed or an ink reservoir, the immediate precursor of the fountain pen.
 Used by dipping the tip into an inkwell every few words.
 Dip pens can have nibs of steel or gold; based on the original 19th-century usage, the nib is properly called the pen, and the body is the holder.
-Illustrated below is a 19th-century Aikin Lambert gold dip pen (upper) and a U.S. military clerk’s pen from World War II (lower).
+Illustrated below are a 19th-century Aikin Lambert gold dip pen (upper) and a U.S. military clerk’s pen from World War II (lower).
 See also crow quill, dip-less pen, fountain pen, gold pen, holder, nib (historical note), offset pen, quill, steel pen, stylographic pen.

 A dip-style pen with a feed that serves as a small ink reservoir, allowing the user to write a paragraph or two without dipping.
 This type of pen is obviously not truly dipless; rather, you dip it less than an ordinary dip pen.
 A dip-less pen set comprises the pen and a desk base containing an inverted ink bottle or other large-capacity reservoir, arranged so that the contents of the reservoir can pool safely within the base, to replenish the pooled ink as it is used.
 When the pen is inserted into its holder, its nib and feed are immersed in the ink pool so that the pen is always ready to write.
 Illustrated below are an Esterbrook Dip-Less pen and Model 444 dip-less set from the mid-1950s.
 See also dip pen, Morriset.

 |dip test||To evaluate the writing characteristics of a pen’s nib by dipping the nib into ink before writing a few words; a valid testing method for dip pens but generally not as effective for fountain pens, which cannot control flow properly when dipped and therefore tend to write wetter and more smoothly than when filled properly.
 See also wet writer.|